Code-Institute-Submissions/Destination-Donegal-Town/README.md

     </a>
 </p>

+When I right clicked inspect, 20 warnings appeared.
+Minor warnings all related to image of map markers with lettering - "was loaded over HTTPS, but requested an insecure image".

+### Responsiveness
 <p>I tested the responsiveness of the website on google chrome by using <a target="_blank" href="http://www.responsinator.com/">www.responsinator.com</a>.
 I also used the
 the inspect by right clicking over the website and then going into the toggle device toolbar.
 I selected the most used devices to also test for responsiveness i.e. Galaxy S5, iPhone 5/SE/6/7/8, iPhone 6/7/8 plus, iPhone X, iPad and iPad Pro.</p>